-In 2011, 50 percent of engineering students participating in a Booz & Company survey said they regarded manufacturing as an attractive career option.
-Meanwhile, 73 percent of brand owners taking part in a qualitative Manufacturing Excellence Share Group panel developed by the Alliance for Innovation & Operational Excellence (AIOE) said the most difficult skill to find in today’s production workforce is the ability to solve problems.
+In 2011, 50 percent of engineering students participating in a Booz & Company survey said they regard manufacturing as an attractive career option.
+Meanwhile, 73 percent of brand owners taking part in a qualitative Manufacturing Excellence Share Group panel developed by the Alliance for Innovation & Operational Excellence (AIOE) said that the ability to solve problems is the most difficult skill to find in today’s production workforce.

 While it is important for the industry to recognize and learn from the events that have led manufacturers to this predicament, it is even more critical to prioritize a solution.
 Despite the common preconceived notion that increasingly automated operations are eliminating opportunities in the manufacturing sector, the widespread adoption of advanced production technologies is actually creating opportunities — and demand — for more skilled professionals.

-JumPPstart, another PMMI initiative, provides equipment and supplier member companies, along with their customers, with an avenue to connect with secondary school students locally.
+JumPPstart, another PMMI initiative, provides equipment and supplier member companies as well as their customers with an avenue to connect with secondary school students locally.
 Companies that take advantage of this program are encouraged to invite students on tours of their facilities or sponsor a team in a FIRST (For Inspiration and Recognition of Science and Technology) Robotics Competition.
 Contests like these are coordinated with FIRST — or FIRST educational partners — and often conducted at industry events, such as PACK EXPO Las Vegas 2013 (September 23-25; Las Vegas Convention Center).

 These are just some of the resources available to industry players as a means of educating and interacting with students to build their interest in the manufacturing sector.
 The National Association of Manufacturers also provides a wide range of programs and tools for brand owners and initiatives such as Dream It, Do It provide programs for middle and high schools to enhance their Science, Technology, Engineering and Mathematics (STEM) education curriculums.